 The doctor will check the thickness of the vessels for increased levels of fat deposits.
 They will also look for signs of atherosclerosis, which is a condition where arteries become clogged with fatty substances.

-Medicines used to lower levels of cholesterol include:
+Medications used to lower levels of cholesterol include:

 - Statin drugs: These block a substance the liver uses to make cholesterol.
 Possible prescriptions include atorvastatin (Lipitor), fluvastatin (Lescol), lovastatin (Altoprev), pravastatin (Pravachol), and rosuvastatin (Crestor).

-- Bile acid binding resins: These prompt the liver to use cholesterol to produce more digestive substances known as bile acids.
+- Bile acid-binding resins: These prompt the liver to use cholesterol to produce more digestive substances known as bile acids.
 Doing so lowers the amount of cholesterol in the blood.
 Possible prescriptions include cholestyramine (Prevalite), colesevelam (Welchol), and colestipol (Colestid).

 If arcus senilis is a sign of high cholesterol, a doctor may recommend a diet that is low in saturated fats and high in fruit, vegetables, and fiber.
 Increased exercise and quitting smoking can also help.